Illumina/manta/README.md

 Manta Structural Variant Caller
 ===============================

-Version: NOT RELEASED

-Manta is a tool to call structural variants and indels from short paired-end sequencing reads.
+Manta calls structural variants and indels from short paired-end sequencing reads.
 It combines paired-end and split read evidence during SV discovery and scoring to improve performance, but does not require split reads or successful breakpoint assemblies to report a variant in cases where there is